HP Car Finance

 - Some contracts include vehicle maintenance

-UK law allows you to terminate certain types of car finance agreement early.
+UK law allows you to terminate certain types of car finance agreements early.
 HP agreements are one of these.
 Doing this is called voluntary termination and is defined in section 99 of the Consumer Credit Act 1974.
 This law exists to protect those whose circumstances have changed and who are no longer able to afford the monthly repayments.

 You can end an HP agreement early if you have repaid at least 50% of the credit given to you (including interest and fees).
-With an HP contract you’ll usually reach the 50% repayment point about halfway through the agreement (earlier than with a PCP agreement).
+With an HP contract, you’ll usually reach the 50% repayment point about halfway through the agreement (earlier than with a PCP agreement).
 If you haven’t repaid 50% of the total finance amount you can make up the difference, and then cancel.
 The car you are handing back will need to be in a good condition.

 “A very good site.
 I am really happy with this site, especially the educational part.
 Thanks again.”Mr. F.B. from Liverpool WRITE A REVIEW